 Here is some heartening news: the best way to eradicate glycation damage is to stimulate the fibroblasts and regenerate new collagen.
-This can be accomplished with regular application of our exclusive native collagens: Native Collagen PURE, Native Collagen DNA and the bestselling Atelocollagen serum.
+This can be accomplished with regular application of our exclusive native collagens: Native Collagen DNA and the bestselling Atelocollagen serum.
 Our naturally preserved, fish-derived collagen formulas have the unique ability to penetrate the skin’s many layers – effectively neutralizing and weakening the strain of glycation.
 Our Colvita supplement can enhance this process with an inside-out approach, to speed up the collagen regeneration.

 So, let this be solid reminder to watch your sugar intake –- the silent “collagen killer.”
-Remember, it is never too early -- or too late -- to start rebuilding your collagen levels with bio-available, collagen hydrate (preserved, not processed) when used topically and via supplementation.
+Remember, it is never too early -- or too late -- to start rebuilding your collagen levels with bio-available, native collagen (preserved, not processed) when used topically and via supplementation.